MIPO: Mutual Integration of Patient Journey and Medical Ontology for Healthcare Representation Learning: Abstract

 \section{Abstract}

-Healthcare representation learning on the Electronic Health Records (EHRs) is crucial for downstream medical prediction tasks in health informatics.
-Many natural language processing techniques, such as word2vec, RNN and self-attention, have been adapted to learn medical representations from hierarchical and time-stamped EHRs data, but fail when they lack either general or task-specific data.
-Hence, some recent works train healthcare representations by incorporating medical ontology (a.k.a. knowledge graph), by self-supervised tasks like diagnosis prediction, but (1) the small-scale, monotonous ontology is insufficient for robust learning, and (2) critical contexts or dependencies underlying patient journeys are barely exploited to enhance ontology learning.
-To address the challenges, we propose a Transformer-based representation learning approach: \textbf{M}utual \textbf{I}ntegration of \textbf{P}atient journey and medical \textbf{O}ntology (MIPO), which is a robust end-to-end framework.
-Specifically, the proposed method focuses on task-specific representation learning by a sequential diagnoses predictive task, which is also beneficial to the ontology-based disease typing task.
-To integrate information in the patient's visiting records, we further introduce a graph-embedding module, which can mitigate the challenge of data insufficiency in healthcare.
-In this way, MIPO creates a mutual integration to benefit both healthcare representation learning and medical ontology embedding.
-Such an effective integration is guaranteed by joint training over fused embeddings of the two modules, targeting both task-specific prediction and ontology-based disease typing tasks simultaneously.
-Extensive experiments conducted on two real-world benchmark datasets have shown MIPO consistently achieve better performance than state-of-the-art methods no matter whether the training data is sufficient or not.
-Also, MIPO derives more interpretable diagnose embedding results compared to its counterparts.
+Representation learning on electronic health records (EHRs) plays a vital role in downstream medical prediction tasks.
+Although natural language processing techniques, such as recurrent neural networks, and self-attention, have been adapted for learning medical representations from hierarchical, time-stamped EHR data, they often struggle when either general or task-specific data are limited.
+Recent efforts have attempted to mitigate this challenge by incorporating medical ontologies (i.e., knowledge graphs) into self-supervised tasks like diagnosis prediction.
+However, two main issues remain: (1) small and uniform ontologies that lack diversity for robust learning, and (2) insufficient attention to the critical contexts or dependencies underlying patient journeys, which could further enhance ontology-based learning.
+To address these gaps, we propose \textbf{MIPO} (Mutual Integration of Patient Journey and Medical Ontology), a robust end-to-end framework that employs a Transformer-based architecture for representation learning.
+MIPO emphasizes task-specific representation learning through a sequential diagnosis prediction task, while also incorporating an ontology-based disease-typing task.
+A graph-embedding module is introduced to integrate information from patient visit records, thus alleviating data insufficiency.
+This setup creates a mutually reinforcing loop, where both patient-journey embedding and ontology embedding benefit from each other.
+We validate MIPO on two real-world benchmark datasets, showing that it consistently outperforms baseline methods under both sufficient and limited data conditions.
+Furthermore, the resulting diagnosis embeddings offer improved interpretability, underscoring the promise of MIPO for real-world healthcare applications.